-Floral Ice Bucket DIY
+How to Make a Floral Ice Bucket

-Once frozen, pull from the freezer.
+Once the water at the bottom of the bucket is frozen, pull it from the freezer.

 Cut the stems from the flowers and start pushing them down into position, being mindful of your position and color choices.

 Add water to the outer bucket until about an inch from the top.
 Transfer back to the freezer and freeze overnight.

 Run warm water around the entire form and over the ice to loosen the sides of both the outer and inner bucket.
 They should release pretty easily after 15 or 30 seconds.

 All that is left is to immediately add your bottle of chilled wine and serve!!

 I mean, just talk about a stunning presentation!
 Plus, this is one of those DIY’s that is easily customizable all year long based on which flowers are readily available at your local market and what color scheme you are going for.

 Be sure to place the ice bucket on a platter of some sort when in use to catch any drips as it melts.

 Are you curious about how cut flowers are grown and harvested to be sold as bouquets?